Number: Number & Place Value

 Number: Addition & Subtraction

-- add and subtract numbers with up to three digits, using formal written methods of columnar addition and subtraction
+- add and subtract whole numbers with more than 4 digits, including using formal written methods (columnar addition and subtraction)

 Number: Multiplication & Division